 Community Housing Application Process

-Students must submit application forms along with the required portfolio component (linked below) to the Student Life Center located in the lower hall of the Administration Building for processing and evaluation.
+Students must submit application forms along with the required portfolio component (linked below) to the Student Development office located in the lower hall of the Administration Building for processing and evaluation.